scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 The user can easily add new code snippets to both systems.

 We also ported the libraries to Google Colaboratory or Google Colab or just Colab.
-Colab is an integrated development environment (IDE) for running Jupyter Notebooks on the Google Cloud Platform (GPC).
+Colab is an integrated development environment (IDE) for running Jupyter notebooks on the Google Cloud Platform (GPC).
 Colab was designed to promote the adpatation of deep learning software to new problems and facilitate collaborative computing.
-Colab is a free service that provides a temporary instance of a Linux operating system with access to one K80 GPU through a Jupyter Notebook.
+Colab is a free service that provides a temporary instance of a Linux operating system with access to one K80 GPU through a Jupyter notebook.
 Access to TPUs is also available.
 The access is terminate after long periods of inactivity or a 12-hour time limit, whichever is reached first.
 The time limit can be extended with a small subscription fee.